Nwafor81/ADA-final_project/README.md

 # ADAVANCE DATA ANALYSIS FINAL PROJECT
 ## Project Description
-This repository includes the 2023 BRFSS complete dataset, a final analytic sample of 2023 BRFSS used for this and R markdown code used to analyze it.
+This repository includes the 2023 BRFSS clean dataset, a final analytic sample of 2023 BRFSS used for this and R markdown code used to analyze it.
 The project is part of the final project of Advanced Data analysis with my reseach question being:"What Is the Association Between Marital Status, Insurance Status, and Mammography Utilization Among U.S. Women Aged 40 Years and Older Using 2023 BRFSS Data".
 ## Objectives of the study